 \section{Introduction}

 The interaction of matter with light is typically described semiclassically: while the matter is studied within a quantum description, the light is treated classically as electromagnetic fields/waves without considering the contribution of individual photons.
 This is even more true for the case of intense light interacting with matter \cite{s0,s1,s2}.
-The prevalent reason for such an ansatz is based on the classical field limit declaring that for intense fields quantum corrections are negligible compared to the classical averages \cite{Mandel}.
-Recently, this paradigm began to shake due to pioneering experiments demonstrating quantum properties of the emitted radiation in the highly nonlinear process of high-order harmonic generation (HHG) in bulk \cite{Paris1, Paris2}.
-This raises the fundamental research question to which extent quantum features prevail in the nonlinear frequency generation processes involving many photons of different frequency.
+The prevalent reason for such an ansatz is based on the classical field limit declaring that for intense fields, quantum corrections are negligible compared to the classical averages \cite{Mandel}.
+Recently, this paradigm began to shake due to pioneering experiments demonstrating quantum properties of the emitted radiation in the highly nonlinear process of high-order harmonic generation (HHG) in gases and bulk \cite{Paris1, Paris2}.
+This raises the fundamental research question to which extent quantum features prevail in the nonlinear frequency generation processes involving many photons of different frequencies.
 Moreover, it paves the way towards promising applications such as new measurement techniques \cite{Paris1,Paris2}, laser-harmonic and harmonic-harmonic entanglement \cite{ParisBN}, and the generation of resource states for quantum information processing \cite{ParisN}.
-However, the description of a complex quantum system which includes one or more extra degree of freedom (one for each quantized-light mode) faces theoretical challenges and has been only solved for a few special cases \cite{ScR,Mak,T,Fold}.
+However, the description of a complex quantum system which includes one or more extra degrees of freedom (one for each quantized-light mode) faces theoretical challenges and has been only solved for a few special cases \cite{ScR,Mak,T,Fold}.
 Recently, HHG in atoms was considered from a quantum information theory perspective based on positive operator valued measures \cite{Stammer}.
 This allows for a deeper understanding of potential novel state engineering via HHG \cite{Lewenstein, Stammer2}.

-An advantage for the analysis of the quantum properties of light produced in HHG in atoms is given by the fact that analytical solutions can be found for the quantum optical states \cite{ParisBN}.
-This can be traced back to the fact that the electric field operator enters the effective interaction Hamiltonian of the system in a linear manner via the dipole approximation.
+An advantage for the analysis of the quantum properties of light produced in HHG in atoms is given by the fact that approximative solutions can be found for the quantum optical states \cite{ParisBN,ScR}.
+For instance, this can be traced back to the fact that the field operator enters the effective interaction Hamiltonian in a linear manner via the dipole approximation \cite{Rivera-Dean:2021rnp}.